The Mary Reeser Case: Spontaneous Human Combustion?

 On a July morning in 1951, Mary Reeser was found reduced to ashes in her apartment.
 The fire that consumed her was so intense that it destroyed her 170-pound body, yet so contained that newspapers nearby remained unburned.
 Seventy years later, we still debate what happened.

-• A cigarette and a slow-burning wick effect fire?
+Was it: a cigarette and a slow-burning wick effect fire?
+True spontaneous human combustion?
+Something else we don’t understand?

 The wick effect provides a plausible scientific explanation.
 But doubts persist – the shrunken skull, the contained destruction, the impossibility of it all.